wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 ### FOR IMMEDIATE RELEASE

-**Garden of Eden V3: Open-Source, Privacy-First AI Assistant Launches - No Cloud, No Subscriptions, No Compromises**
+**Eden Proejct: Open-Source, Privacy-First AI Assistant Launches - No Cloud, No Subscriptions, No Compromises**

-*Free Desktop Application Brings JARVIS-like AI to Everyone While Keeping Data 100% Local*
+_Free Desktop Application Brings JARVIS-like AI to Everyone While Keeping Data 100% Local_

-**Seoul, South Korea - January 16, 2025** - Today marks the launch of Garden of Eden V3, a production-quality desktop AI assistant that runs entirely on users' computers.
-Unlike cloud-based alternatives like ChatGPT, Claude, or Gemini, Garden of Eden V3 processes all data locally, ensuring complete privacy while eliminating subscription fees.
+**Seoul, South Korea - January 16, 2025** - Today marks the launch of Eden Proejct, a production-quality desktop AI assistant that runs entirely on users' computers.
+Unlike cloud-based alternatives like ChatGPT, Claude, or Gemini, Eden Proejct processes all data locally, ensuring complete privacy while eliminating subscription fees.

-"The AI industry has conditioned users to accept a false choice between power and privacy," says Matthew, creator of Garden of Eden V3.
+"The AI industry has conditioned users to accept a false choice between power and privacy," says Matthew, creator of Eden Proejct.
 "We built this to prove you can have both.
 Your conversations, your code, your creative work - it all stays on your machine, forever."

 **Key Features:**